Mountain town character. Grand County value. Winter Park Resort at your doorstep.

 There's plenty to do around Fraser, including shopping, dining, nightlife, parks, and more.
 Data provided by Walk Score and Yelp.

-Explore popular things to do in the area, including Liquor Depot, Monarch Lake Chocolate & Coffee, and Moon Frog Coffee.
+Explore popular things to do in the area, including Liquor Depot, Colorado Corndog & Burger Company, and Monarch Lake Chocolate & Coffee.

 | Name | Category | Distance | Reviews |